My Brother Came to Visit

-I didn’t think much of that, as at that time, I was worrying about my surgery…
+I didn’t think much of that, as at that time, I was worried about my surgery…

-He message me last weekend to let me know that he was going to be in NYC from Friday till Sunday, and that he had reserved the morning and early afternoon of Sunday to meet with me.
+He messaged me last weekend to let me know that he was going to be in NYC from Friday until Sunday, and that he had reserved the morning and early afternoon of Sunday to meet with me.